Academy Support

 If you have a concern that a child is being harmed, is at risk of harm, or you receive a disclosure (intentionally or unintentionally) you must contact one of the designated safeguarding leads as quickly as possible.

-Child Protection & Safeguarding Policy Oasis Academy Blakenhale Infants are committed to providing a secure environment for pupils, where pupils feel safe and are kept safe.
+The Child Protection and Safeguarding Policy at Oasis Academy Blakenhale reflects our strong commitment to providing a secure environment in which pupils feel safe, are kept safe, and are confident in the support available to them.
 In adhering to this policy, and the procedures therein, staff and visitors will promote a climate where pupils and adults will feel confident about sharing any concerns that they may have about their own safety or the well-being of others and will contribute to our delivery of the Every Child Matters ‘five outcomes’.
 This Child Protection Policy is one element in our whole academy arrangements to Safeguard and Promote the Welfare of Pupils in line with our statutory duties set out at s175 of the Education Act 2002.

 We are therefore committed to the highest standards in protecting and safeguarding the children entrusted into our care at all times.